 And then of course, there is hákarl, fermented shark and Iceland’s putative gastronomic treasure.
-When my Icelandic friend heard I was in town she invited me over for nibbles and drinks.
-Did I try the shark yet, Olga asked, and without waiting for my answer she said she’d get it.
-“You’ll want to try it”, she said.
-I was ambivalent.
-She opened the jar with shark cubes and instantly a foul smell lodged in my nostrils, the way a cat litter box that needs cleaning does.
-Still, I picked one to try.
+When my Icelandic friend Olga heard I was in town she invited me over for nibbles and drinks.
+The moment she opened the jar with shark cubes a foul smell lodged in my nostrils, the way a cat litter box that needs cleaning does.
 The initial bite was not too bad; rather like a strong-tasting cured herring.
 But then, ammoniac and something gone bad kicked in and one bite was quite enough.

 Olga considers it a delicacy and finished more than half that jar in the span of a pleasant late afternoon out on her terrace on Reykjavik’s southern shores.
 Her Icelandic friends however didn’t share her enthusiasm for the rotten fish.
 Neither did her son, disproving the belief that all Icelanders love hákarl.

 Here’s brief, personal summary of some of Iceland’s foods: